Unturned

 Izlöm: The first non-standard Turned, these tan-skinned zombies with wretched faces can almost always be found in groups of 1 at set locations, including aircraft crash sites, places of worship, and areas with high military activity.
 They have substantially increased health, dealing around the same damage as military zombies.
 They drop loads of xp (~75 xp) and can drop weapon attachments.
 They are based off of the cut enemy from S.T.A.L.K.E.R. of the same name, meaning "fracture" or "fissure" in Russian.

 Bloodsuckers/Krosovos: The second non-standard Turned, these mutated zombies can rarely be found in similar conditions to Izlöms, but more attributed in underground and rural areas as opposed to military settlements.
 Headshots are practically useless and the only way to kill them is by hitting their arms and legs (legs being most effective).
 They deal immense damage, cause bleeding, and have a massive amount of health.
-They drop a lot of xp (~120 xp) and can drop leather.
-If you see a crawler or sprinter bloodsucker, you might as well just run away.
+They drop a lot of xp (~120 xp) and can drop their tentacles, which can be traded to Stanislav for 200 xp.
 They are based off of the Bloodsuckers from S.T.A.L.K.E.R.

 Ancient Explorer Zombie: By far the rarest of the standard zombies, I've only been able to find one of them on the whole map near the lightning-struck tree at the Frozen Lake in the Southeast corner.
 He can be identified by his aged cloth outfit and wood snowshoes on his back.
 He has insane hp (almost that of a mega) and drops a huge amount of xp (~250 xp if I remember correctly).